opensearch-project/project-website/_posts/2025-08-07-Diving-into-services-with-OpenSearch-and-OpenTelemetry.md

 ![OpenSearch Dashboards services page](/assets/media/blog-images/2025-08-07-Diving-into-services-with-OpenSearch-and-OpenTelemetry/opensearch-services.png){:class="img-centered"}

 To quickly identify problematic services, sort by error rate to identify services with the highest failure rates.
-Alternatively, you can view the service map with the errors tab selected to visualize which services are experiencing issues and how they're interconnected, as shown in the following image.
+Alternatively, you can view the service map with the **Errors** tab selected to visualize which services are experiencing issues and how they're interconnected, as shown in the following image.

 ![OpenSearch Dashboards services page demo](/assets/media/blog-images/2025-08-07-Diving-into-services-with-OpenSearch-and-OpenTelemetry/opensearch-services-demo.gif){:class="img-centered"}